Diverse Home Learning Resources

 • Assignments pile up even when the student understands the material

-• The learner avoids starting large tasks
+• The student avoids starting large tasks

 • Time estimates are consistently unrealistic